tmssoftware/smartsetup/doc/source/guide/command-line-usage.md

 `tms config-write` will reformat and remove all manually entered comments in tms.config.yaml.
 See [configuration](xref:SmartSetup.Configuration)
 {{/Important}}

 `tms config-read` can be called with a full path to a property, like `tms config-read "tms smart setup options:build cores"`, or it can be called with a partial path or even no path at all.
 If you call `tms config-read` alone, it will output the full configuration file to the screen.
-By default, this will be in YAML format, but you can call `tms config-read -json` to get a JSON object with all the configuration.
+By default, this will be in YAML format, but you can call `tms config-read -json` to get a JSON object with all the configuration, or `tms config-read -cmd` to get the properties in a syntax that you can copy and paste to use in the `-p` parameter.

 ## Fixing problems
 To open a browser showing a complete log of the last command, you can type: